-- 1) Examining the settlement agreement, its provisions, and the specific requirements listed in the monitoring tool. - 2) Requesting and examining specific documents to identify and assess the extent of the ADOC and Tutwiler actions in response to the agreement requirements.
-Examples include: ADOC policies and Tutwiler standard operating procedures; staff rosters, staff reports and spreadsheets to document actions; inmate grievances; and investigations.
+- 1) Examining the settlement agreement, its provisions, and the specific requirements listed in the monitoring tool. - 2) Requesting and examining specific documents to identify and assess the extent of

-- 3) Selecting specific ADOC and Tutwiler staff for compliance interviews based on the individual's overall and direct responsibilities for settlement implementation. - 4) Reviewing letters submitted to the monitor from inmates and advocates during the reporting period, and then requesting information, documents, and investigations to review inmates' concerns/allegations. - 5) Conducting one-on-one interviews with inmates. - 6) Using routine communication with the parties, prior to and after the assessment to ask for more information or clarification regarding the settlement, its terms and requirements and determinations of compliance. - 6) The monitor sent the first draft report to both parties on August 14, 2021.
+- 3) Selecting specific ADOC and Tutwiler staff for compliance interviews based on the individual's overall and direct responsibilities for settlement implementation. - 4) Reviewing correspondence submitted to the monitor from inmates, and communication with advocates during the reporting period, and then requesting information, documents, and investigations to review inmates' concerns/allegations. - 5) Conducting one-on-one interviews with inmates. - 6) Using routine communication with the parties, prior to and after the assessment to ask for more information or clarification regarding the settlement, its terms and requirements and determinations of compliance. - 6) The monitor sent the first draft report to both parties on February 8, 2022.
 The agreement allows for a two-week period of review by both parties.
-The monitor received comments from the DOJ and ADOC and reviewed the comments of both parties, in each section, and took them into consideration in her final revisions to the report. - 7) The narrative summary will be submitted to the court on August 31, 2021.
+The monitor received comments from the DOJ and ADOC and reviewed the comments of both parties, in each section, and took them into consideration in her final revisions to the report. - 7) The narrative summary will be submitted to the court on February 28, 2022.